 Liza’s Story In March 2019, Liza was rescued by another anti-trafficking agency in Mumbai.
-She was placed in a remand home in Maharashtra where Freedom Firm counsellor Seema was conducting life skill training for the girls at the home.
+She was placed in a remand home in Maharashtra where Freedom Firm counselor Seema was conducting life skills training for the girls at the home.

-When asked if she liked the life skill training Liza shared, “The session on Women and Child Rights has given me the confidence to deal with difficult situations and I’m certain that I’ll be able to help other girls fight for their rights.
+When asked if she liked the life skills training, Liza shared, “The session on Women and Child Rights has given me the confidence to deal with difficult situations and I’m certain that I’ll be able to help other girls fight for their rights.
 I am learning how to make friends and am learning how to deal with anger and difficult relationships.
 I know I am a completely different person.
-I want to become a lawyer and help survivors of trafficking in future.”
+I want to become a lawyer and help survivors of trafficking in the future.”

 Preparing for a future outside the brothel When the government of Maharashtra granted Freedom Firm the long-awaited access to remand homes across the state, our social workers went into high gear.
-Over the years we have developed a life skills course based on the World Health Organization, WHO, guidelines, life skill training modules developed by the state of Andhra Pradesh, and a UK based NGO in Maharashtra.
-Our life skill course is customized to meet the needs of the survivors.
+Over the years we have developed a life skills course based on the World Health Organization (WHO) guidelines, life skills training modules developed by the state of Andhra Pradesh, and a UK based NGO in Maharashtra.
+Our life skills course is customized to meet the needs of the survivors.

 The life skills training is provided for survivors usually from impoverished backgrounds who have had no exposure to living in society.
 When we meet the girls at the remand homes, they are unhappy with their lives and have no hope for their future.
 Freedom Firm counselors enter here.
 They provide counseling services to ease their mental trauma.
 The training provides survivors with skills to lead a productive and independent life.